2016 Tampa Bay Buccaneers season

 The 2016 season was the Tampa Bay Buccaneers' 41st in the National Football League (NFL) and their first under head coach Dirk Koetter.
 In week 13, the club won their seventh game, eclipsing their win total from 2015.

 After winning on opening day, Tampa Bay sputtered through the rest of September.
-Starting running back Doug Martin was sidelined for eight weeks with a hamstring injury, necessitating back-up running backs taking his place in the lineup.
+Starting running back Doug Martin was sidelined for eight weeks with a hamstring injury, necessitating backup running backs taking his place in the lineup.
 After receiving adequate performances from Charles Sims and Antone Smith, both subsequently ended up on injured reserve, along with wide receivers Vincent Jackson and Cecil Shorts.
 A victory on Monday night against division rival Carolina saw Tampa Bay begin a streak in which they won seven out of their next nine games.
 Between weeks 10 and 14, the Buccaneers achieved their first five-game winning streak since their first Super Bowl championship season.

 Losses to the Dallas Cowboys and the New Orleans Saints late in the season hampered the Buccaneers' playoff hopes; heading into week 17, the team was still mathematically alive for a wild card berth, but despite defeating the Carolina Panthers, the team missed the playoffs for the ninth consecutive season, tied for the fourth-longest active streak in the NFL with the Jacksonville Jaguars.
 The Buccaneers finished tied with the Detroit Lions for the last NFC playoff spot, but lost the tiebreaker because they had a worse record against common opponents than the Lions did.
 Nevertheless, the Buccaneers achieved their first winning season since the 2010 campaign, when they also narrowly missed the playoffs.